mohsen12999/myCheatSheets/Linux/docker.md

 ## on Windeows

+- two option for using docker in windows: `Docker Toolbox` or `Docker Desktop`

+  - can install virtual software like 'virtual machin' or 'virtual box', deploy linux vm on it like ubuntu or debian, install docker on it - `Docker Desktop`: Oracle Virtualbox, Docker Engine, Docker Machine, Docker Compose, Kitematic GUI

+  - `Docker Desktop`: use Microsoft Hyper-v in windows10 - default use linux container but you can choose window container

+- 2 kind of container for window: windows server or Hyper-V isolation

+  - windows server: share one kernel

+  - Hyper-V isolation: seprate kernel for each

+- 2 kind of image: windows server core or Nano server

+  - windows server core: bigger image than nano server

+  - Nano server: headless deployment, little size image like alphin in linux

+- support windows server 2016, Nano server, Windows10 Professional and Enterprise (only on Hyper-V isolation container)

+- can use Virtualbox and Hyper-V at sametime in windows

 - check install `docker info`

 - switch betwin windows and linux containers -> right click on docker in system try -> switch to Linux containers